guidocella/eloquent-populator/readme.md

 #### Belongs To Many

-If a model with a Belongs To Many relation to the model on which `create` is called was added, by default Populator will attach all of the instances of the related model.
+By default Populator will attach all of the added instances of many-to-many related models when using `create` or `execute`.

 ```php
 $user = populator()->add(Role::class, 20)->create(User::class);